-Erich Anton Paul von Däniken (born April 14, 1935) is the Swiss popularizer who turned “ancient astronauts” from a fringe conjecture into a cultural juggernaut.
+Erich Anton Paul von Däniken (born April 14, 1935 - January 10, 2026) was the Swiss popularizer who turned “ancient astronauts” from a fringe conjecture into a cultural juggernaut.
 His 1968 breakout, Chariots of the Gods?, proposed that key leaps in early human civilization were catalyzed—or at least inspired—by extraterrestrial visitors.
 The book exploded internationally, spawning translations, sequels, and the visual grammar that still defines the genre: megalithic engineering feats, anomalous myths, iconography that “looks like” astronauts, and star‑aligned monuments.
 While the majority of archaeologists, historians, and scientists reject his claims and categorize them as pseudoarchaeology and pseudoscience, von Däniken undeniably altered the public square.
 He forced millions to look again at the archaeological record and ask harder questions about how knowledge, labor, symbolism, and sky‑watching shaped the earliest cities and empires.

 What von Däniken offered wasn’t a proof so much as a provocation.
 He assembled a canon of “mysteries” and read them through the lens of paleo‑contact: the Nazca Lines in Peru, the engineering precision of Giza’s pyramids, the Baghdad Battery, the astronomical sophistication of Stonehenge, the cyclopean masonry of Sacsayhuamán, and mythic texts from the Mahābhārata to the Book of Ezekiel.
 He proposed that some ancient art depicts literal craft (rockets, suits, “helmets”) rather than metaphors, and that alignments to solstices and star systems might signal instruction from off‑world teachers.
 Critics countered that the claims overstate gaps in scholarly understanding, ignore indigenous engineering traditions, or misinterpret iconography outside its cultural context.
 That tension—between spectacle and scholarship—became the von Däniken brand.